 \section{Benchmarks and Measurements}

-\labsec{benchmarks} To evaluate and compare our simulator to previous approaches, we need a set of suitable benchmarks.
-Chen et al.~\cite{Chen19} proposed the BHive benchmark suite, which is designed specifically to evaluate basic block throughput predictors on x86 systems.
+\labsec{benchmarks} To evaluate and compare our predictor to previous approaches, we need a set of suitable benchmarks.
+Chen et al.~\cite{Chen19} proposed the BHive benchmark suite, which is designed specifically to evaluate basic-block throughput predictors on x86 systems.
 The BHive suite contains more than 300,000 basic blocks that were extracted from applications from different domains, including numerical computation, databases, compilers, machine learning, and cryptography.